linked-db/linked-ql/site/guides/edge.md

 # Edge Guide

-The LinkedQL Edge protocol lets you run LinkedQL as if the database were local, even when it lives across a network boundary, server, worker, or edge runtime.
+The LinkedQL Edge protocol lets you run LinkedQL as if the database were local, even when it lives across a network boundary – server, worker, or edge runtime.

 Instead of building APIs around your database, you expose the database contract itself remotely.